marcostolosa/volatility3/doc/source/getting-started-linux-tutorial.rst

 linux.pstree
 ~~~~~~~~~~~~
 This plugin presents the process hierarchy as a tree, clearly showing parent-child relationships between processes.
-It is especially useful for identifying unusual or suspicious process structures, such as orphaned child processes, injected children under legitimate parents, or long chains of shell execution.

 .. code-block:: shell-session